sebastiaanluca/laravel-modules/README.md

 Find out why you should use this package in the article: [Writing modular applications with laravel-modules](https://nicolaswidart.com/blog/writing-modular-applications-with-laravel-modules).

+## Laravel Version

+This fork of `nwidart/laravel-modules` requires Laravel 5.3 or higher.

 <a name="upgrade-guide"></a>
 ## Upgrade Guide